jese11/HCP-wiki-public/PublicData/How to Create an Ubuntu Instance in the AWS account that the NDA gives you when you request access to computational credits.md

 D. Create a key to ssh into this instance from your local machine, and Launch

 E.  Find the instructions on how to connect to the instance

 F.  connect

-G. Turn off machine and delete everything
+G